-North Ridge Community School is a special school based in Adwick-Le-Street, Doncaster, for children from EYFS to Key Stage 5.
-NRCS was graded as "Requires Improvement" in its last Ofsted inspection in 2018.
-NRCS has planned places for 127 children and young people with severe learning needs.
-NRCS became an associate school in September 2019.
+North Ridge Community School is a special academy for pupils with severe learning difficulties, based in Doncaster.
+North Ridge was graded as "Requires Improvement" in its last Ofsted inspection in 2018.
+North Ridge offers provision for EYFS-KS5 and has planned places for 127 pupils.